“When I Search in Google It Redirects to Yahoo” Issue

 - Taken down banners spaces and replaced with other third-party banners.

-The advertisements that may be shown in relation to Google redirects to Yahoo may lead you to suspicious websites and even dangerous ones, for example:
+The advertisements that may be shown in relation to the Google redirects to Yahoo issue may lead you to suspicious websites, including:

 - Tech support scam sites that may fake an infection on your computer to get you to call a fake tech support number.